 - developed survey and data collection tools for use by program staff and participants;

 - created a theory of change logic model describing how the program was intended to work and what indicators could be used to demonstrate impact;

 - collected data using online surveys and focus groups;

 - participated in regular coalition meetings, providing near real-time feedback on participant progress;

 - provided programmatic technical assistance and guidance on evidenced-based practices;

 - conducted analyses of collected data and prepared reports describing the findings for coalition members and external audiences;

 - presented findings to key stakeholders and potential funders and partners; and

 - assisted with grant writing and proposal preparation to secure additional funding.

-As a result of this collaboration with Midwest Evaluation, the quality of the implementation and impact of Serve West Dallas’ efforts with disadvantaged young adults have significantly improved.
+As a result of this collaboration with Midwest Evaluation, the quality of the implementation and the impact of Serve West Dallas’ efforts with disadvantaged young adults have both significantly improved.
 The coalition has become a more effective collaborative effort, and the program has been able to attract additional funding to expand its efforts.
 Midwest Evaluation is currently working with Serve West Dallas to plan and implement a Return on Investment (ROI) evaluation of the program’s results to date.